 Shares of BDCs may trade at a market price that is less than the value of the net assets attributable to those shares.
 The possibility that the Company's shares of common stock will trade at a discount from net asset value, or at premiums that are unsustainable over the long term, are separate and distinct from the risk that the Company's net asset value will decrease.
 Since the Company's initial public offering on September 25, 2013, its shares of common stock have traded from time to time at a discount to the net assets attributable to those shares.
-As of March 2, 2017, the Company's shares of common stock traded [at a discount equal to approximately ([ ])%] of the net assets attributable to those shares that may be offered pursuant to this approval will trade at, above, or below net asset value.
+As of February 22, 2018, the Company's shares of common stock traded at a discount equal to approximately (48.5)% of the net assets attributable to those shares based upon its net asset value as of December 31, 2017.
+It is not possible to predict whether the shares that may be offered pursuant to this approval will trade at, above, or below net asset value.
 The following table sets forth, for each fiscal quarter within the two most recent fiscal years and the current fiscal year, the range of high and low intraday sales prices for the Company's common stock as reported on the NASDAQ Global Select Market, the premium (discount) of sales price to the Company's net asset value (NAV) and the distributions declared by the Company for each fiscal quarter.